What is General Systems Theory?

 • A project management process is a system.

 When one element changes, it affects the entire system.
-GST encourages us to think holistically, rather than focusing on isolated tasks.
+General Systems Theory encourages us to think holistically, rather than focusing on isolated tasks.

 Applying GST to Workflow & Process Management